basarat/typescript-book/docs/tips/classesAreUseful.md

     }

     public someMethod() {
+        // some code
     }

     private someUtility() {
+        // some code
     }
 }

 export = new Foo();
 ```

-And its not just developers, creating dev tools that provide great visualizations over classes are much more common, and there is one less pattern your team needs to understand and meet.
+And its not just developers, creating dev tools that provide great visualizations over classes are much more common, and there is one less pattern your team needs to understand and maintain.

+> PS: There is nothing wrong in my opinion with *shallow* class hierarchies if they provide significant reuse and reduction in boiler plate.